Ghidorah, the Three-Headed Monster: Plot

 Reporter Naoko Shindo attends a communications session with the UFO society for her television program.
 However, it is deemed a failure due to Naoko's skepticism.
 A meteor shower soon descends on Japan, with the largest meteor crashing on Mount Kurodake.
 Naoko's brother, Detective Shindo, is assigned to guard Princess Salno of Selgina from a political assassination during an unannounced visit to Japan.
 En route to Japan, an alien entity leads Salno to jump from her plane before it explodes.
 Professor Miura leads a research team to Mt.
-Kurodake to investigate the large meteor, where they discover it randomly emits magnetic waves.
-Naoko is sent to investigate a prophetess claiming to be from Venus, who predicts that the pteranodon Rodan will emerge from Mount Aso.
+Kurodake to investigate the large meteor, where they discover it randomly emitting magnetic waves.
+Naoko is sent to investigate a prophetess claiming to be from Venus, who predicts that the Pteranodon-like creature, Rodan will emerge from Mount Aso.

 The Prophetess catches the attention of both Shindo and Salno's uncle, both of whom recognize her as the supposedly dead Salno.
 Responsible for the assassination plot, Salno's uncle sends the assassin, Malmess, to kill her.
 After participating in a TV program, the Shobijin, Mothra's twin fairies, prepare to depart for home but are warned by the Prophetess to not sail.
 Naoko takes the Prophetess to a hotel to interview her, and discovers that the Shobijin have been following them, heeding the Prophetess' warning before the prehistoric sea monster Godzilla sunk their ship.
 After confirming that the Prophetess is Salno, Shindo finds her at the hotel and saves her from Malmess.
 They evacuate after Godzilla and Rodan converge on the city and battle throughout the countryside.